harshvardhaniimi/garlic/README.md

 <!-- badges: end -->

 These are some functions that I use very frequently in my projects.
 There are three categories of functions: exploratory functions to check missing values and describe data, visualisation functions for my ggplot2 themes and manipulative functions to modify selected variables.
-See vignette for more details.
+See vignettes for more details.

 ## Installing Package